Restore-A-Deck Wood Stain Review 4.6/5 (51)

 Summary: Restore-A-Deck Semi-Transparent Wood Stain is an advanced, water-based, semi-transparent stain formulation designed to penetrate deep into wood pores for maximum protection and longevity.
 Restore-A-Deck Wood Stain protects the wood from harmful UV rays and damage caused by water penetration.
 Restore-A-Deck Semi-Transparent Wood Stain is safe to use, has a low odor, and is easy to clean up with soap and water.
 It is ideal for all wood types including pressure-treated pine, cedar, fir, or redwood.

-Recent advancements in water-based wood stain technology have allowed the active ingredients in the Restore-A-Deck Stain to offer better UV protection, excellent penetration into the wood grain, the ability to apply to damp wood, all in 4 beautiful semi-transparent colors that highlight the natural wood grain.
+Recent advancements in water-based wood stain technology have allowed the active ingredients in the Restore-A-Deck Stain to offer better UV protection, excellent penetration into the wood grain, and the ability to apply to damp wood.
+All this is available in five beautiful semi-transparent colors highlighting the natural wood grain.

-RAD Wood and Deck Stain will increase the life, appearance, and durability of all exterior wood surfaces.
+RAD Wood and Deck Stain will increase all exterior wood surfaces’ life, appearance, and durability.
 With the easy-to-apply and maintain Eco-Safe formula, you’ll be able to finish faster and enjoy your exterior wood or deck for years.

 Restore-A-Deck Wood Stain Ratings (1-10)